Blog

 8. If a grant is awarded, is the project eligible for other financial incentives?

-A REAP grant award only precludes the project from receiving additional federal grant money, but the project would remain eligible for federal tax credits and other available financial incentives, which can further reduce the overall project cost for the system owner.
+If a REAP grant is awarded, no other federal grant money can be collected, however, the project would remain eligible for federal tax credits and other available financial incentives for solar, which can further reduce the overall project cost for the system owner.

 REAP Grants for Solar: Key Dates and Deadlines